top of page

 Jeremy Rivers was on the corner of 82nd Avenue and Cooper Street,

-selling meth as Portland Police closed in to arrest him on warrants of
+selling meth as Portland Police closed in to arrest him on warrants for

 gun charges and sexual assault.

-As officers approached, Rivers pulled his gun—prompting the police
+As officers approached, Rivers pulled his gun—and police opened

 Inside the shop was Manuel Mendoza, a Mexican American

-waiting for his blue Mini Cooper to be repaired.
+grandfather from Texas, waiting for his blue Mini Cooper to be

 Jeremy kept shooting at the cops and police returned fire—

-Video surveillance shows us the gunman pulling on his meth pipe
+Video surveillance caught the gunman pulling on his meth pipe

-as he paces around the shop in red t-shirt, blue jeans, and white tennis
+pacing around the shop in a red t-shirt, blue jeans, and white tennis

-Manuel remembers thinking, I need to kill this guy before he kills me.
+Manuel thought, I need to kill this guy before he kills me.
+How am I

 and found Manuel.